 Sometimes the engine control unit cannot detect which cylinder the misfire occurs on and it will put the DTC code P0300 (random misfire).
-Some engine control modules are using the resistance of the ignition coil and when an ignition does not occur, the engine control unit measure it through the wirings and it would result in a DTC code.
-This function is not as normal as the crankshaft sensor detecting thought.
+Some engine control modules are using the resistance of the ignition coil, and when an ignition does not occur, the engine control unit measure it through the wirings, and it would result in a DTC code.
+This function is not as regular as the crankshaft sensor detecting thought.

 If you have read the article from the beginning, you now know what could cause a misfire.
-If you jumped directly down here I will write the possible causes fast.
-A misfire occurs if one of this are missing/wrong timing
+If you jumped directly down here, I will write the possible causes fast.
+A misfire occurs if one of these are missing/wrong timing

 - Air-fuel mixture

-To diagnose a misfire or several misfires, we have to go through all steps to check that everything is ok.
-But some faults are more common than others and it could save you a lot of time to start from the right direction.
-As I told you before I’m working as a car technician, diagnostic technician.
-I will write in some steps of how I do to detect a misfire as fast as possible when I’m solving this issues.
-First I will list the most common problems when a misfire occurs.
+To diagnose a misfire or several misfires, we have to go through all steps to check all the parts that could affect anything of this is in good shape.
+But some faults are more common than others and it could save you a lot of time to start in the right direction.
+I work as a car technician, and I will write a short guide on how I’m doing when I’m trying to solve misfire problems.

 1. Read the DTC code memory

 When you think that your engine is suffering from misfires, the first thing you always should do is to read the DTC trouble code memory.
-If you want to do it yourself you can check out this tool.
-It’s not too expensive and works with the most car brands, always make sure that it’s working with your car before you buy it!
-Check it out on amazon
+If you want to do it yourself, you can check out this tool.
+It’s not too expensive and works with the most car brands, always make sure that it’s compatible with your car before you purchase it!
+Check it out on Amazon

 2. Use the information you got